 Includes authoritative reference information alongside magazine and journal articles, primary sources, videos, audio podcasts, and images.
 Covering a vast array of people from historically significant figures to present-day news-makers.
 Search or browse to find people based on occupation, role, or historical period, or search based on name, occupation, nationality, ethnicity, birth/death dates and places, or gender.

 Provides in-depth introductions to the lives and works of major writers of the world in the context of the time period in which they lived, as well as on the history and influence of literary movements.
-Contains in-depth introductions to the lives and works of writers, the history and influence of literary movements and to the development of literary genres.

 The acclaimed Gale Literature: Twayne's Author Series of literary criticism offers in-depth introductions to the lives and works of writers, the history and influence of literary movements and to the development of literary genres.
 This online series features the content of more than 600 books that comprise three print series --United States Authors, English Authors and World Authors -- each of which were carefully coordinated with input from librarians and educators to include authors universally studied in high schools and colleges.
 Gale Literature: Twayne's Author Series is an ideal starting point for research papers on literary works and figures, special projects and presentations.
 Students can quickly gain results by searching for a specific author, combining search criteria for a more complex search, or exploring thematic and chronological topics.